shamilton1/prc/registers/control_reg.md

 Modules, allowing for the in-field addition of Reconfigurable Modules and/or easier triggering of the same Reconfigurable Module from multiple sources.

+#### X-Bits

-Each register is 32-bits wide, but only the lower X bits are used, where X = *log <sub>2</sub> (Number of triggers allocated for this virtual socket manager)*
+Each register is 32 bits wide, but only the lower X bits are used, where X = *log <sub>2</sub> (Number of triggers allocated for this virtual socket manager)*

 Unused bits are ignored on writes, and return 0 on reads.
-The Trigger to <sup>Reconfigurable</sup>
-Module registers can only be accessed when the Virtual Socket Manager is in the shutdown state.
+The Trigger to *<sup>Reconfigurable</sup>* Module registers can only be accessed when the Virtual Socket Manager is in the shutdown state.
 If the Virtual Socket Manager is not in the shutdown state, reads return 0 and writes are ignored.

+#### UltraScale+

+When managing UltraScale+ devices, all registers in this bank are readable and writable when the Virtual Socket Manager is in the shutdown state.
+Reconfigurable Modules for this type of device require two bitstreams, so all bitstream identifiers are 0 or 1.

+When the device to be managed is a 7 series or UltraScale+ device, the *BS_ADDRESS* and BS_SIZE registers in this bank are readable and writable when the Virtual Socket Manager is in the shutdown state.
+Reconfigurable Modules for this type of device only require one bitstream, so all bitstream identifiers are 0.
+Writes to the BS_ID registers are ignored and reads always return 0.

+## Restart with no Status command

+The **Restart with no Status** command instructs the Virtual Socket Manager to exit the shutdown state.
+The Virtual Socket Manager's Empty/Full status, Reconfigurable Module identifier, and error status remain as they were before the Virtual Socket Manager entered the shutdown state.

+This command should be used to restart a Virtual Socket Manager in shutdown if the Virtual Socket has not been modified during shutdown.

+This command can only be used if the Virtual Socket Manager is in the shutdown state.

+The BYTE and HALFWORD fields of the control word are not used with this command.

+## Restart with Status command

+The **Restart with Status** command instructs the Virtual Socket Manager to exit the shutdown state.
+The Virtual Socket Manager's Empty/Full status, and Reconfigurable Module identifier are specified as part of the command.

+*This command should be used to restart a shutdown Virtual Socket Manager if the Virtual Socket has been modified during shutdown (that is, a Reconfigurable Module is loaded into the Virtual Socket by something other than the Virtual Socket Manager).*

+This command must only be used with a full status if the loaded Reconfigurable Module is known to the Virtual Socket Manager.
+If a Reconfigurable Module is loaded that is unknown to the Virtual Socket Manager, the Virtual Socket must be left in an empty state before the *Virtual Socket Manager is restarted.
+An empty state means that either there is no Reconfigurable Module in the Virtual Socket, or that the loaded Reconfigurable Module does not need any shutdown steps.*

+When the Virtual Socket is on an UltraScale device, there is an additional requirement that the loaded Reconfigurable Module is unmasked and does not need its clearing bitstream loaded.

+## Shutdown command

+The **Shutdown** command instructs the Virtual Socket Manager to enter the shutdown state at the earliest safe opportunity.
+There can be a long delay (indeterminate) between the request and when the Virtual Socket Manager enters the shutdown state.
+You cannot cancel the Shutdown command after it has been sent.